TZstatsADS/Spr2017-Proj1-ZixuanGuan/README.md

 Do the following steps for each section:

-1.Compare the total word count dor each inaugural speech
+1.Compare the total word count for each inaugural speech

 2.Compare the first 20 most common words in each group and create a wordcloud